Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 .. tip::
    **Visit** `EBRAINS <https://ebrains.eu/service/quint/>`_ **for more information about QUINT.**

-The QUINT workflow comprises a flexible suite of software designed to support atlas-based quantification of labelled features in series of histological images from mouse or rat brain:

-* All the software are GUI-based, no coding ability required.
-* It generates counts and % coverage per atlas-region, in addition to point clouds for visualising the features in 3D atlas space.
+The QUINT workflow comprises a flexible suite of software designed to support atlas-based quantification of labelled features in series of histological images from mouse or rat brain.
+All the software are GUI-based, with no coding ability required.
+It generates counts and % coverage per atlas-region, in addition to point clouds for visualising the features in 3D.
+QUINT involves several defined steps:

 .. image:: images/QUINT.png

+1. Image preparation using **Nutil**.
-* **QuickNII, VisuAlign and DeepSlice** enable registration of the images to a reference atlas such as the Allen Mouse Brain Atlas or the Waxholm Atlas of the Sprague Dawley rat.
+2. Atlas-registration with **QuickNII, VisuAlign and/or DeepSlice**.
+They support registration of the images to a reference atlas such as the Allen Mouse Brain Atlas or the Waxholm Atlas of the Sprague Dawley rat.
 Linear registration is first performed using QuickNII, then VisuAlign allows refinement of the registration using non-linear methods.
 For coronal mouse brain sections, DeepSlice can automate the linear registration step.
-* **Ilastik** enables feature extraction based on supervised machine-learning.
-* **Nutil** supports pre-processing of the images as well as the final quantification step.
+3. Feature extraction with **Ilastik** or another image analysis tool.
+4. Quantification with **Nutil**.
-* **QCAlign** enables quality control of the section images, as well as quality control of the atlas-registration.
-It also supplies functionality for exploring the reference atlas hierarchy and creating a customized level for the final quantification.
+5. Optional quality control with **QCAlign**: it supports quality control of the section images, as well as quality control of the atlas-registration.
+It also enables exploration of the atlas hierarchy and creation of a customized level for the quantification.
-* **Meshview** is a brain atlas viewer for visualising the point clouds in 3D.
+6. Visualisation with the **Meshview Atlas Viewer**.

 **Watch our video tutorial**